damian-rodriguez-sociomantic/flounder/README.md

 + `multipleTags` - (boolean) Determines how a multi-select box is displayed

 + `multipleMessage` - (string) If there are no tags, this is the message that will be displayed in the selected area when there are multiple options selected

++ `noMoreOptionsText` - (string) text displayed when multipleTags is true and there aren't more options to select,

++ `noResultsText` - (string) text displayed when the search is true and its value doesn't match any option

 + `onClose` - (function) Triggered when the selectbox is closed